 Just last week, the Center for Medicaid and Medicare Services (CMS) issued an announcement, “New Nursing Homes COVID-19 Transparency Effort.”
 Disability Rights Texas strongly supports the measures that CMS is taking to ensure transparency and information about infections and deaths in nursing homes.
 These critical steps include: Requiring nursing homes to inform residents, their families,… Continue reading As Texas Reopens, Nursing Homes and Other Facilities Still A Concern

 Most people must face a hospital visit for COVID-19 without support from a family member or friend due to state guidance to hospitals on preventing spread.
 But what about a person with a disability who requires support and assistance with communication while hospitalized because of the nature of her disability?
 Though current state guidance allows… Continue reading People Hospitalized for COVID-19 Face It Alone, But What About People with Disabilities?

 If you are facing disability discrimination during the coronavirus pandemic, you already know Disability Rights Texas is your place to go for legal help.
 But what about other issues not related to your disability?
-As the coronavirus pandemic shakes the lives of Texans, causing uncertainty about their healthcare and economic futures, the state’s legal service… Continue reading DRTx is your place to go for COVID-19 disability rights issues – but what about other legal matters?
+As the coronavirus pandemic shakes the lives of Texans, causing uncertainty about their healthcare and economic futures, the state’s legal service… Continue reading DRTx helps with COVID-19 disability rights issues, State Bar with other legal problems